alexkasko/openjdk-unofficial-builds/README.md

 Downloads description
 ---------------------

 _Note: description represents information about current builds (on the top of the page).
-For previous builds (on the bottom of the page) please see description, linked near them_
+For previous builds (at the bottom of the page) please see description, linked near them_

 ###Source code